Sadjarwo Djarwonagoro: Basic Agrarian Law

-Sadjarwo's involvement in the Basic Agrarian Law began prior to his appointment as a minister.
-Since 1948, he was involved in the Yogyakarta Agrarian Committee as a member.
+Sadjarwo's involvement in the Basic Agrarian Law began before he was appointed a minister.
+Since 1948, he has been involved in the Yogyakarta Agrarian Committee as a member.
 This committee was created to establish agrarian law in Indonesia but failed to fulfill its task.
-In 1951, Sadjarwo was appointed as the vice chairman for a new committee, the Jakarta Agrarian Committee, headed by Sarimin Reksodihardjo.
+In 1951, Sadjarwo was appointed as the vice chairman of a new committee, the Jakarta Agrarian Committee, headed by Sarimin Reksodihardjo.
 The committee, having not fulfilled its mission, was dissolved several years later.

-The next committee, the Soewahjo Committee, formed on 14 January 1956, managed to create a draft on the Basic Agrarian Law in 1957.
+The next committee, the Soewahjo Committee, formed on 14 January 1956, managed to create a draft of the Basic Agrarian Law in 1957.
 The draft was submitted to the People's Representative Council on 24 April 1958 by the Minister of Agrarian Affairs at that time, Soenarjo.
 The draft was rejected by the council due to "political affairs", and President Sukarno advised that the Ministry should revise the draft with recommendations from experts.
 The revision for the draft was completed during Sadjarwo's term, and on 1 August 1960, the draft was submitted again to the council by Sadjarwo.
 Less than two months later, on 24 September 1960, the council approved the draft, which was enacted as Law No. 5 of 1960, the Basic Law for Agrarian Affairs.
 The date of enactment of the law is celebrated today in Indonesia as National Agrarian Day and National Farmers' Day.